 My guess is that the photo is part of the internals for the iPhone 5.
 The 4+/S/whatever will have the internals from the current iPhone 4 with probably less storage (8Gb) and maybe a lower capacity battery to help in the cost-cutting area.
 You may also see a plastic screen with the glass screen going to the iPhone 5.

 posted on Sep 19, 2011, 9:34 AM 0

 U think Steve Jobs is that foolish to launch an iPhone 4S - 512MB of ram, 3.5" screen and all - but will only have the A5 chip and an 8MP camera on Oct 4th as rumors say?
 He raised the company wen everyone thought it was dead and now he's just gonna let it go into thin air?
 He knows what is best for the company.

-"this imac has outdated hardware" " your paying twice as much for something slower, with hardware a generation behind" blah blah.
+These arguments against apple have always been the same over the years, not just for the iphone but for its computers too: "this imac has outdated hardware" " your paying twice as much for something slower, with hardware a generation behind" blah blah.
 Really, why does everyone just look at processor speed and ram and absolutely nothing else? it's a PHONE people, not a super computer. who cares if it's not the fastest PHONE on the market? all the other companies just copycat apple's designs anyway, they always have. do you think smartphones were this popular before the first iphone came out? the answer is NO. just because it's the most popular device doesn't make it automatically evil.